 Critical for delivering a quality product to your users, application lifecycle management is necessary for all software developers and stakeholders to understand.
-In this guide, we’ll cover what the process involves, its importance in modern software development, what you should look for in an ALM tool, and more.
+In this guide, we’ll cover what the process is, what it involves, its importance in modern software development, and more.

-Application Lifecycle Management (ALM) is the specification, design, development, and testing of a software application through a system of people, tools, and processes.
+ALM, which stands for Application Lifecycle Management, is the specification, design, development, and testing of a software application through a system of people, tools, and processes.
 ALM covers the entire lifecycle from idea conception and initial planning, through development and testing, on to deployment and support, and ultimately to the retirement of the application.

 Because ALM involves such a wide range of variables, processes, people, purposes, and more, dedicated tools are typically used to ensure that everything maintains organization, compliance, and communication between teams.